Tantra: Pure Vision and Physical Exercises

 If we look at many of the great Tibetan lamas, they don’t do terribly large amounts of physical exercise.
 Wouldn’t it be best to work on the two sides together, both the mental side and the physical side?
 What’s going on with these great lamas?

 One would have to do a survey of how many actual Tibetan monks and practitioners in these traditions – and go back to when they were in Tibet – were taught these things and did them before they reached the tantra level.
 I would be surprised if it were a large number.
 I’d be very surprised.
-I would think the main exercise that these monks get would be prostration.
-And for ordinary monks it would be doing the daily work of the monastery.
+I would think the main exercise that these monks get would be prostration, and for ordinary monks, it would be doing the daily work of the monastery.
 Walking ten kilometers down the mountain to fetch water and bringing it up in huge buckets to the monastery.
 That’s a lot of exercise, but somebody had to do that.
 Most of these monasteries were certainly not right next to sources of water; they didn’t have running water, let alone fuel.
-So that was a lot of work, and the monks had to do that: the ordinary monks, not the Rinpoches.
+That was a lot of work, and the monks had to do that: the ordinary monks, not the Rinpoches.
 The ordinary monks did.

 Top